 How to Groom and Soften

 Hard fungal nails will need to be trimmed frequently to maintain a good hygiene level.
-Extremely long nails from an overgrowth of the toenail can be problematic towards overall health.
+Extremely long nails from an overgrowth of the toenail can be problematic for overall health.
 One problem is that overgrown toenails can harbor bacteria under them that can lead to other infections.
 Extremely long toenails significantly increase the risk of forming ingrown toenails.

 Long toenails break very easily, and broken toenails tend to have jagged, rough edges that tear into the skin of the toe easily.
 Long toenails can also be personally uncomfortable and push up against the shoe as you walk and stand.
-Excessively long toenails will absolutely be detrimental to your toe and nail health down the line, so if you can’t trim your nails because of a fungal infection you need to find alternatives like softening the nail.
+Excessively long toenails will absolutely be detrimental to your toe and nail health down the line, so if you can’t trim your nails because of a fungal infection, you need to find alternatives, like softening the nail.

 Softening thickened fungal nails is definitely important to be able to trim them.
-Trimming fungal nails can feel impossible for people to do because of the ways toenail fungus has changed their nails.
+Trimming fungal nails can feel impossible for people to do because of the way toenail fungus has changed their nails.
 This is because the symptoms of toenail fungus can directly impact the simplicity of trimming the nails.
 When nails have become excessively thick, traditional home nail clippers often won’t even fit around them.

-Sometimes even medical-grade nail clippers won’t be able to trim these nails.
+Sometimes, even medical-grade nail clippers won’t be able to trim these nails.
 The nail clippers have to slice through more nail material, which presents more resistance to the blades.
 Nails can become more hardened by a toenail fungus infection, which poses a different challenge.
 This means that even if the toenail is the same thickness as normal, the nail can still be more difficult to cut.

 Laser Treatment for Fungal Nails